 The Alerts section of BetterCloud can be accessed via the left side navigation bar.
 Select "Manage" to be directed to the Alerts Manager.

-The Alerts Manager holds a library of system alerts and alert templates from your connected applications.
+The Alerts Manager holds a library of system alerts and alert templates from your integrations.
 When you create custom alerts for your domain, they will also be displayed here.

 The Alerts Manager displays alert information in several default columns: